 In the third episode, a hologram of Captain Janeway (technically not the captain) explains the Federation to a bunch of alien kids from the other side of the galaxy who just stole a (stolen) ship … and their hostage.

-BTW, this whole episode is on YouTube.
-With ads for Barbie.
-Sorry.
+This whole episode is on YouTube.
+(For now.)

 “You’ve Made Your Choice.”

 Not so much a speech but a Big Damn Heroine moment …